coding-benjito/dynamod/MODEL_REFERENCE.md

 ## attributes
 <a name="attributes"></a>

 Each attribute partitions the population into groups, corresponding to the different values of the attribute.
 A classical SIR model for example only uses one attribute, the infection state, with values susceptible, infected and recovered.
-You can define as many attributes as you like, like age, risk group, type of virus, vaccination state etc. For each attribute, you enumerate the possible values and their initial shares in the population.
+You can define as many attributes as needed, like age, risk group, type of virus, vaccination state etc. For each attribute, you enumerate the possible values and their initial shares in the population.
 The initial share of one attribute's values can depend on the value of other attributes.
 The set of all attributes partitions the population into a multi-dimensional space of value combinations.

 To describe initial shares, you have three options:
 - list: just a list of numbers, one for each value, that add up to 1